 Sonnet 436

-Your eyes burn with the fire that Caesar saw,
+Your eyes burn fierce with Cleopatra’s fire,

 Your lips the sweetness Paris strove to claim,